bill-z-bawb/SignalRGB-Deck/README.md

 ![](./SignalRgbDeckPlugin/Images/ReadMeResources/pi-effect-meteors.png)

+> [!NOTE]
-> **Note**: For the most part, all of the SignalRGB properties you might see in the StreamDeck settings are reproesented by intuituve surrogate controls.
+> For the most part, all of the SignalRGB properties you might see in the StreamDeck settings are reproesented by intuituve surrogate controls.
 For instance, a SignalRGB range setting is shown as a simple slider control and a SignalRGB color selector shows a standard color picker control.
 The one exception to this is with SignalRGB's "hue control".
 This is a numerical value between 0 and 359 that alters the (you guessed it) hue of some Effect property.
 The SignalRGB app presents this control with a nice colored bar slider so you can see how the changes manifest themselves.
 Unfortunately, there is no out of the box equivelant control for StreamDeck and I'm not up for making a custom one.

+> [!WARNING]
-> **Warning**: Navigating away from the current Effect to a new one will cause you to lose any work you've put into configuring it (even if you select it again).
+> Navigating away from the current Effect to a new one will cause you to lose any work you've put into configuring it (even if you select it again).
 Effects will always load with their properties set to default values.

 ## The SignalRGB View Actions